muratk5n/thirdwave/en/README.md

 ---

-Note that the first crisis in Clinton WH was a hot-button social issue, not an economic issue.
+It was fitting that the first crisis in Clinton WH was a hot-button social issue, not an economic issue.
 For econ they'd do NAFTA and everyone was on board for that, except that one weird guy with the squeky voice..
 In a debate on the subject Perot (that weird guy with the squeky voice) would argue against, Gore wld argue for, and one of the "eminent characters" Gore would pull out of his bag to support his case would be Powell.
 He was apparently for NAFTA -- why wouldn't he be?
 He was a Republican.